What Is Term Life Insurance & Who Should Buy It?

 Key Takeaways

-Term life provides up to 30 years of temporary life insurance coverage that can pay off short-term debts when you pass away.
+Term life insurance provides up to 30 years of temporary life insurance coverage that can pay off short-term debts when you pass away.

 Term life insurance differs from permanent life insurance because it has no cash value or investment component.